 Soil sampling in spring 2016 and subsequent analyses were completed as in previous years.
 Subsamples from Entry 1 were sent to Soiltest for the comprehensive soil fertility testing, as that entry set of plots completed the full 3-year sequence testing.

 The final soil sampling of Entry 2 plots occurred in Spring 2017.
-Subsamples were sent to Soiltest Farm consultants for the comprehensive fertility testing, and the remaining analyses are being currently being completed by PhD candidate Wieme.
+Subsamples were sent to Soiltest Farm consultants for the comprehensive fertility testing.
+All laboratory analyses are complete, but data is still being analyzed.

-Objective 5: Measure the economic performance of the different farming systems.
-Data, such as input costs, equipment used, and time required for each field operation, were collected to create enterprise budgets that will determine the profitability of each treatment (rotation sequence) The detailed budgets have been comprised, and are currently being analyzed by Ms. Wieme.
+Objective 3: Measure the economic performance of the different farming systems.
+Data, such as input costs, equipment used, time required for each field operation, and crop prices were collected to create enterprise budgets that will determine the profitability of each treatment (rotation sequence).

 Educational & Outreach Activities